-Whether you're walking the trails within the resort, want access to the beautiful Baw Baw National Park or the Australian Alps Walking Track Mt Baw Baw is the perfect base for your hiking and snowshoeing adventures.
+Whether you're walking the trails within the resort, want access to the beautiful Baw Baw National Park or the Australian Alps Walking Track Mt Baw Baw is the perfect base for your running and bushwalking adventures.

 Latrobe Trail - Difficulty: Easy Distance: Short (30 min) return.
 This short easy walk provides fine examples of snow gum woodland and offers stunning views of the Latrobe Valley.
 Start at the Skiosk.